kkapuria3/Halve/index.md

 # About Me

-I am a chronic problem-solver and a lifelong learner.
+Armed with two master’s degrees in Bioinformatics and Computational Biology with years of experience researching, designing, and building complex and scalable tools, I am a chronic problem-solver and a lifelong learner.
 I unpack complicated problems in bioinformatics by approaching each with the flexible process and attention it deserves.

-This means that I work with others to ask questions, define approaches and execute solutions comprising:

-Strategy

-Workflow control

-Information architecture

-Portability

-Interface design

-Exceptional accuracy and precision

-Phenomenal cloud parallelization

-I’m on LinkedIn and GitHub and always love hearing about new projects at kapuriakaran@gmail.com
+Take some snippet.
+Move it around, play with it, absorb & synthesize.
+Add structure, reinforcing the good parts and ripping out the bad bits.
+Patch up the holes that are left.
+Give it grace and elegance.
+Make it for an community, shaped so that they can understand it, the way you understand it.

+That's designing.
+That's developing.
+That's DevOps.
+The same frame of action.

+I am privileged to be able to express myself and work hard to help others do the same.